FarronF/limerick-council-meetings/meetings/2016/04/21-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Meeting of Municipal District of Cappamore-Kilmallock - 11th March 2016.md

 and requests can also be forwarded to the Executive Engineer (Mr. J. Moloney).

-Councillor Donegan requested that signage at O’Rourkes Cross be looked at.--- 3
+Councillor Donegan requested that signage at O’Rourkes Cross be looked at.
+---
+3

 **NOTICES OF MOTION ADJOURNED FROM PREVIOUS MEETING**